 Variable Subsidy Rate

-Effective July 5, 2020, the CEWS will consist of two parts: a base subsidy and a top-up subsidy.
+For CEWS periods beginning after July 4, 2020, the CEWS consists of two parts: a base subsidy and a top-up subsidy.
 The base subsidy is available to all employers who have experienced any revenue reduction, with the subsidy amount varying based on the scale of revenue decline.
-This means that employers who have experienced a revenue reduction of less than 30% will qualify for a portion of the subsidy on wages paid from July 5 to November 21, 2020.
-The CEWS continues to be available for both active employees as well as those on leave.
+The CEWS is available for both active employees as well as those on leave.

 The amount of the base subsidy for an employer in a given period is tied to the changes in the employer’s monthly revenues, with the maximum subsidy being provided to employers with a revenue reduction of at least 50%.
 As set out in the following table, the base rate for a particular Qualifying Period varies, with the maximum base subsidy rate for the last three months of 2020 being set at 40% (rather than declining to 20%, as originally proposed).

 |Maximum base rate (requires at least 50% reduction in revenues)||60%